 1. Comprehensive Search Engine

-Your email archiving solution needs to have a search engine that’s flexible and simple to use.
+Your email archiving solution needs to have a search engine that’s flexible, comprehensive and simple to use.
 It will give administrators and employees the ability to search for specific email messages or conversations.

 - A good search functionality will contain a variety of search criteria and be able to search through .pdf and word attachments.